By Tom Turner – (Jamestown, PA USA)

 My wife and I have a lot of experience snorkeling Grand Cayman.
 We have a timeshare on the island, hence we snorkel there every year.
 In 2003 or 2004, Grand Cayman was devastated by Hurricane Ivan, and there was a dramatic decline in the quality of the reefs, but they are coming back and every year we see great improvements to the sights and views.

-One of our favorite snorkeling sites is right downtown in Georgetown.
+One of our favorite snorkeling sites is right downtown in George Town.
 It is called Eden Rock.
 You enter the water at the Paradise Restaurant.
 They feed the Tarpon at the restaurant, so you are usually immediately met by 3-4 foot Tarpon.
 They are pretty cool.
 As you swim out, you go through a nondescript area for quite a ways.
 Then you start to hit the coral heads.
-They rise up to as shallow as ten feet.
-There are lots of fish and many types of coral and sea ferns, etc. Then you come to the edge of the coral heads and it drops off 50 feet or so to a sand bottom.
+They rise up to as shallow as 10 feet.
+There are lots of fish and many types of coral and sea fans, etc. Then you come to the edge of the coral heads and it drops off 50 feet or so to a sand bottom.
 This drop is magnificent.

 There is a yellow buoy that you can see from the restaurant.
 Use this as point of reference, swim to the buoy and you will come to the coral heads.
 Cruise ships park right here (out far enough so they aren’t a concern), but it can be very picturesque snorkeling around with a cruise ship as a back drop.
 Also, these coral heads go off to the left for quite a ways.
 We have always wanted to swim the shore heading west and then around to the south to follow this line of coral heads, but every time that we have had the time to do it, the currents were not cooperative.
 One of these days.

 If you swim off to the north, about a half mile out is the drop.
-I suppose it is similar to the drop that Galen and Nicole mention in Bonaire, but it is magnificent.
+It is magnificent.
 It is like a world of blue.
 All you can see is blue.
 They say that if it is bright and clear, you can see down along the edge of the trench about 300 feet.
-This is pretty spectacular, and the snorkeling sights getting there and back are worth while, also.
+This is pretty spectacular, and the snorkeling sights getting there and back are worthwhile, also.

 There are many other sites that we have found that we like to go to but these are the best, in our opinion.
 There is a spot just west of Boddentown that we have tried to snorkel every time that we have been there.
 It has big cliffs and looks real interesting, but the waves have always been too big to venture out along the cliffs.
 One of these days.